 i) Tax paid on double-taxed income outside India, or

-ii) Tax payable on double-taxed income under Income Tax Act.
+ii) Tax payable on double-taxed income under the Income Tax Act.

-While in accordance with or referring to Section 90A, GOI can take in an agreement that is entered into between specified associations in India and specified associations in the specified territory outside India.
+While in accordance with or referring to Section 90A, GOI can enter into an agreement that is entered into between specified associations in India and specified associations in the specified territory outside India.

-There are majorly two types of DTAA Agreements, and this includes:
+There are mainly two types of DTAA Agreements, and these include:

 – Comprehensive Agreements